-The restraining lines can be found on the inside of the circle, rather than the outside.
-In each face-off circle, there are four “L” shaped markings in the center of the area.
+The restraining lines can be found on the inside of the circle rather than the outside.
+In each face-off circle (besides the center circle), there are four “L” shaped markings in the center of the area.
 The restraining lines are only two inches wide and less than four feet by three feet long.
 Similar to the hash marks, they are usually marked in the color red.
 The color red is very easy to see and identify when on the ice.